 Some insurance companies will currently cover a portion of your doula service.
 You will have to check with them directly.

 What are your prices?
 Can I afford a doula?

 Doula prices vary based on training, experience, and region.
-Your doula You can retain a doula who has attended a large number of births, or one who is just starting out, having only attended the dozen or less births in her Mentorship.
+You can retain a doula who has attended a large number of births, or one who is just starting out, having only attended the dozen or less births in her Mentorship.
 Momdoulary Method Doulas do not work for or with Momdoulary, they are simply trained and certified in our method.
-Their prices vary starting anywhere from pro-bono on up.
+Their prices vary starting anywhere from pro-bono in some practices on up.